dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0101.md

 We have covered a lot of ground so far: you now know what Machine Learning is really about, why it is useful, what some of the most common categories of ML systems are, and what a typical project workflow looks like.
 Now let’s look at what can go wrong in learning and prevent you from making accurate predictions.

+5 By convention, the Greek letter θ (theta) is frequently used to represent model parameters.

+6 The `prepare_country_stats()` function’s definition is not shown here (see this chapter’s Jupyter notebook if you want all the gory details).
+It’s just boring Pandas code that joins the life satisfaction data from the OECD with the GDP per capita data from the IMF.

+7 It’s okay if you don’t understand all the code yet; we will present Scikit-Learn in the following chapters.

 ## 1.4 Main Challenges of Machine Learning

 In short, since your main task is to select a learning algorithm and train it on some data, the two things that can go wrong are “bad algorithm” and “bad data.”
 Let’s start with examples of bad data.